evandagrift/codexroyale.com/README.md

 * Create a migration for the database (Local SqlServer is chosen be default).
 Run `dotnet ef migrations add migration-name` in the terminal
 * Build the database for the project `dotnet ef database update`
 9. Run the program, neccesary data will automatically be seeded if your Clash Royale bearer token is valid

-# Front End Setup
-1. Clone this repoitory
-2. Make sure you have [Node.js](https://nodejs.org) installed
-3. Open the Front End folder in VS Code and in the terminal run `npm install`
-4. Run `npm start` in terminal
-5. Make sure the Back End is also running locally

 # Back End Build Dependancies
 You will need to install all the below packages to be able to build the project